aspilla/asMOD/asHideNamePlates/README.md

 1. Addon activation conditions can be adjusted via Esc >> Settings >> AddOns >> asHideNameplates.
 2. Key Binding (Default Setting): Holding down the hotkey activates the nameplate hiding function.
 The hotkey can be assigned via Esc >> Options >> Key Bindings >> asMOD >> asHideNamePlates Key.
-3. Trigger from Casting: Automatically activates when a mob begins casting, or when a DBM interrupt-required spell is cast (when Trigger_DBM_Interrupt_Only is enabled).
+3. Trigger from Casting: Automatically activates when a mob which is not the target, begins casting, or when a DBM interrupt-required spell is cast (when Trigger_DBM_Interrupt_Only is enabled).
 4. "ALT + CTRL": Activates when both ALT and CTRL keys are pressed simultaneously.
 5. "ALT": Activates when the ALT key is pressed.
 6. "CTRL": Activates when the CTRL key is pressed.